Faculty:

 Damoon Soudbakhsh

-Damoon Soudbakhsh is an assistant professor in the Department of Mechanical Engineering at Temple University.
-He is also a Research Affiliate at the Massachusetts Institute of Technology.
-He has worked both in industry and academia and developed resilient and energy-efficient transportation systems.
-He earned his Ph.D. from The George Washington University, Washington DC in Transportation Safety.
-For his Ph.D., he developed several advanced control techniques for active safety vehicle systems including a steering-control collision avoidance system, and an intelligent speed adaptation system.
+is an Associate Professor in the Department of Mechanical Engineering at Temple University.
+With experience in industry and academia, his work focuses on developing safe, resilient, and efficient energy systems.
+He earned his Ph.D. in Transportation Safety from The George Washington University in Washington, D.C., where he developed advanced control techniques for active vehicle safety systems.
+His doctoral research included innovations such as a steering-control collision avoidance system and an intelligent speed adaptation system.

-He was a member of the Active Adaptive Controls Laboratory at the Massachusetts Institute of Technology (MIT) for four years.
-As a research scientist at MIT, he introduced algorithms for the co-design of Cyber-Physical Systems with examples in a variety of applications from automotive to power systems.
-In addition, he developed adaptive algorithms for fault detection and health monitoring of jet engine components.
+Dr. Soudbakhsh was affiliated with MIT’s Active Adaptive Controls Laboratory for ten years.
+As a research scientist at MIT, he pioneered algorithms for the co-design of Cyber-Physical Systems, with applications ranging from automotive systems to power grids.
+He also developed adaptive algorithms for fault detection and health monitoring of jet engine components.

-Damoon Soudbakhsh is a recipient of the Khwarizmi Young Award and Dwight Eisenhower Transportation Fellowship Award.
-He is an author of Handbook of Intelligent Vehicles and Lecture Notes in Control and Information Sciences.
-He served as the Programs Chair of the ASME-Boston section from 2015 to 2017.
+He is a recipient of the Khwarizmi Young Award and the Dwight Eisenhower Transportation Fellowship Award.
+Dr. Soudbakhsh is a contributing author to the Handbook of Intelligent Vehicles and Lecture Notes in Control and Information Sciences.
+He also served as the program chair of the ASME Boston Section from 2015 to 2017.
+He has been the Awards Chair of the ASME’s Energy Systems Technical Committee since 2024.

 Graduate Students: